crs4/omero.biobank/docs/dev_manual/modelling.rst

 OMERO.biobank modelling conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Each model, except for the enumarations, must have a VID attribute.
+* Each model, except for the enumerations, must have a VID attribute.
-The VID is a secondary ID for the object automatically assigned by the
+  The VID is a secondary ID for the object automatically assigned by
-biobank API that is used as a substitute of the automatically assigned
+  the biobank API that is used as a substitute of the automatically
-OMERO ID.
+  assigned OMERO ID.

 * Each object that must appear in the “chain of custody system” must
   have an “action” field and a “lastUpdate” field.
-The action field is use
+The action field is
-to track the object’s source (if the object has not a source the action
+  use to track the object’s source (if the object has not a source the
-field is used to register that the object as been imported without a
+  action field is used to register that the object as been imported
-parent object), the lastUpdate object is used to keep trace of all
+  without a parent object), the lastUpdate object is used to keep
-updates occurred to the object itself in order to keep trace of the
+  trace of all updates occurred to the object itself in order to keep
-object’s history.
+  trace of the object’s history.

 OMERO.biobank models wrapping
 -----------------------------